Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-otcOBJLcgic.md

 ### Transcript

-> um how much will update 4b i mean you don't have to pay money for it if that's what you're asking no
+> how much will update 4b i mean you don't have to pay money for it if that's what you're asking no